• Hot Rolled Steel I-Beam IPE IPEAA EN10025 S235JR with Good Price Made In China System 1

 A5: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: What are the different connection methods used with steel I-beams?
+Q: What are the typical weight limits for steel I-beams?

-- Q: Can steel I-beams be used for airport terminal structures?
+Q: Can steel I-beams be used for retail buildings?

-- Q: Can steel I-beams be used for hospitals and healthcare facilities?
+Q: Can steel I-beams be used in the construction of retail stores and shopping centers?

 Send your message to us